byornski/pCalc/README.md

 --------
 Simplying running

-    make
+     scons

 should give a copy of pCalc in the root folder.
-The source files are stored in src/ and temporary build files in obj/.
-There is a shell script in src to generate the dependencies lists for make so these do not need to be specified manually beyond the use statement in the .f90 file.
+The source files are stored in src/ and temporary build files in build/.

 Requirements